Skip to content

 LeftRight

-Harvard Business Review research by Thomas H. Davenport and Laks Srinivasan found that only approximately 2% of organisations reported layoffs tied to actual AI implementation 1.
-The remaining companies cutting headcount in the name of AI are doing so in anticipation of capability that does not yet exist — restructuring against a future they expect but cannot demonstrate.
+Harvard Business Review research by Thomas H. Davenport and Laks Srinivasan found only approximately 2% of organisations reported layoffs tied to actual AI implementation.
+The remainder are cutting in anticipation of capability that does not yet exist.

 Anthropic's own usage data reveals the workers most exposed to AI are not who policymakers assume — they are older, female, more educated, and higher-paid.